 All of your subjects' consent status are available in the Control Panel for easy viewing and downloading.
 This is key for keeping a record of the consumer's opt-out requests you have honored.

 Reporting is available on a monthly basis (including month to date).
 You have the option to open a new window to view the report or download it directly from the Control Panel as a CSV.

-The report will include the data use case(s) consented to, the subjects' emails, their consent status, and the date the consent occurred.
+The report will include the consent categories consented to, the subjects' location, their consent record, and the date the consent occurred.

 Please contact [email protected] if you have any questions regarding your account.